Maaarkos/I-T/COMPUTER-NETWORKS/VPNs/LABS/LAB9_FlexVPN_Hub_Spoke.md

 ### 🧠 Deep Dive: Explaining the Branches (Top to Bottom)

+> **💡 Configuration vs. Explanation Note:**
+> When you actually type the commands into the router, you build this tree from the **roots up** (you create the proposals, policies, and keyrings first, then attach them to the profiles, and finally apply them to the interface).
+If you tried to configure it top-down, the router would throw an error because the profiles wouldn't exist yet!
+> However, to make it easier to understand *how* it all logically connects, we will explain the branches below from the **top down** (from the interface down to the roots).

+---

 #### 1. The Interfaces & The "Cookie Cutter" (`Virtual-Template`)
 We create a `Loopback1` interface with an IP address (e.g., `10.1.1.1`).
 We do this to lend its IP address "on the fly" to the Virtual Template using the command `ip unnumbered Loopback1`.